 At 2929.7 (in subclause 12.7.8.4.2), changes as follows:

-Version shall be set to 1.
+The Version field shall be set to 1.

-The pairwise cipher suite list field shall indicate the pairwise cipher suites the TDLS initiator STA is willing to use with the TPKSA.
+The Pairwise Cipher Suite Count and Pairwise Cipher Suite List fields shall indicate the pairwise cipher suites the TDLS initiator STA is willing to use with the TPKSA.
 WEP-40, WEP-104, and TKIP shall not be included in this list.

-The group cipher suite shall be set to 00-0F-AC:7.
+The Group Data Cipher Suite field shall be set to 00-0F-AC:7.

-The AKM suite count field shall be set to 1.
+The AKM Suite Count field shall be set to 1.

-The AKM suite list field shall be set to indicate TPK handshake (00-0F-AC:7).
+The AKM Suite List field shall be set to indicate TPK handshake (00-0F-AC:7).

 In the RSN Capabilities field, the No Pairwise subfield shall be set to 0 and the PeerKey Enabled subfield shall be set to 1.

-PMKID Count subfield, if present, shall be set to 0.
+The PMKID Count subfield, if present, shall be set to 0.

-PMKID list shall not be present.
+The PMKID List shall not be present.

 The Group Management Cipher Suite subfield, if present, shall be set to 00-0F-AC:7.